fuodorov/redpic/docs/index.rst

 -----------------------------

-If you are new to REDPIC, we **strongly recommend** that you read the section :doc:`notebooks/tutorial/tutorial.ipynb` first, so as to have a basic understanding of what the code does.
+If you are new to REDPIC, we **strongly recommend** that you read the section :doc:`tutorial` first, so as to have a basic understanding of what the code does.

-You can then see the section :doc:`install/installation` and :doc:`notebooks/tutorial/tutorial.ipynb`, to get started with using REDPIC.
+You can then see the section :doc:`installation` and :doc:`tutorial`, to get started with using REDPIC.

 .. toctree::
   :maxdepth: 1

-  install/installation
+  installation
-  notebooks/tutorial/tutorial.ipynb
+  tutorial

-Contributing to KENV
+Contributing to REDPIC
 ----------------------

 REDPIC is open-source, and the source code is hosted `here <http://github.com/fuodorov/redpic>`_, on